Disney’s California Adventure

 Attractions

-Bakery Tour – See how San Francisco’s famous Boudin sourdough bread is made fresh here at the Pacific Wharf.
+Bakery Tour – See how San Francisco’s famous Boudin sourdough bread is made fresh here at California Adventure.
 Bread is baked daily, and guests can taste a sample at the beginning of the tour.
 The bread is used for Disneyland Resort’s bread bowl soups and guests can purchase loaves.

 Dining